 Stripping ratios aren’t often discussed, but they can be an early and important indicator for mining projects.
 Here’s what investors should know about them.

 A strip ratio, or stripping ratio, is an important measurement related to the open-pit mining process.
 It represents the amount of waste material, also known as overburden, that must be moved in order to extract a given amount of ore.

-Calculating stripping ratios and determining profitability
+Calculating stripping ratios

 At their most basic, strip ratios can be calculated by dividing overburden thickness by ore thickness.
 For example, an overburden thickness of 100 meters and an ore thickness of 50 meters would yield a strip ratio of 2:1.
-That means mining 1 cubic meter of ore will require mining 3 cubic meters of overburden.
+That means mining 1 cubic meter of ore would require mining 3 cubic meters of overburden.

 The stripping ratio of a deposit may be used, in part, to gauge how profitable it may be.
 “The lower the strip ratio the better, as a low strip ratio translates into a lower mining cost,” said Cormark Securities mining equity research analyst Stefan Ioannou.

 For instance, a project with a very high strip ratio likely will not be profitable.
 That’s because a high strip ratio means that the unwanted material is much greater than the amount of ore that can potentially be extracted, making it too expensive to mine.
 Conversely, a project with a low strip ratio will probably have good prospects for profitability.